-- in line with UNCED and Agenda 21, further emphasis is to be given to those MAP activities contributing to the implementation of the sustainable development concept; and that - MED POL, as the scientific and technical component of MAP, provides the scientific basis for decision making related to marine pollution in the region in the process of achieving sustainable development;
+- in line with UNCED and Agenda 21, further emphasis is to be given to those MAP activities contributing to the implementation of the sustainable development concept; and that - MED POL, as the scientific and technical component of MAP, provides the scientific basis for decision-making related to marine pollution in the region in the process of achieving sustainable development;

-recommendation 7.2 of the Antalya meeting asked for the development of MED POL-Phase III, and specified the fields in which it should assist the Contracting Parties, with the following overall objectives:
+recommendation 7.2 of the Antalya meeting called for the development of MED POL-Phase III and specified the fields in which it should assist the Contracting Parties, with the following overall objectives:

-- organization of a Mediterranean coordinated marine pollution monitoring and research programme, concentrating on contaminants and pollutants affecting the quality of the marine and coastal environment, as well as the health of man and of the living resources in the Mediterranean and interpretation/ assessment of the results of the programme as part of the scientific basis for decision making in the region; - generation of information on the sources, levels, amounts, trends (trend monitoring) and effects of marine pollution, develop capabilities for assessing the present and future state of the marine environment within the Mediterranean region as an additional component of the scientific basis upon which the formulation of proposals for preventive and remedial actions can be based; - formulation of proposals for technical, administrative and legal programmes and measures for the prevention and/or reduction of pollution;
+- organization of a Mediterranean coordinated marine pollution monitoring and research programme, concentrating on contaminants and pollutants affecting the quality of the marine and coastal environment, as well as the health of man and of the living resources in the Mediterranean and interpretation/ assessment of the results of the programme as part of the scientific basis for decision-making in the region; - generation of information on the sources, levels, amounts, trends (trend monitoring) and effects of marine pollution, development of capabilities for assessing the present and future state of the marine environment within the Mediterranean region as an additional component of the scientific basis upon which the formulation of proposals for preventive and remedial action can be based; - formulation of proposals for technical, administrative and legal programmes and measures for the prevention and/or reduction of pollution; - strengthening and, when necessary, development of the capabilities of the national institutions, in accordance with the circumstances and the country requesting it, so as to implement monitoring and research of pollution of the marine environment; and - assistance, as appropriate, to Contracting Parties for the implementation of the recommendations adopted with a view to the assessment of their effectiveness; this assistance will allow the competent authorities to verify the recommendations adopted taking into account data of a satisfactory standard. - 2.7 The Ninth Ordinary Meeting of the Contracting Parties (Barcelona, 5-8 June 1995) approved the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP-Phase II).
+Chapter 3 of MAP-Phase II, which deals with the assessment, prevention and elimination of marine pollution, gives the framework for MED POL-Phase III.
+In addition, the adoption of the amendment to the 1980 LBS Protocol by the Conference of Plenipotentiaries held in Syracuse on 6-7 March 1996, also provides MED POL with the legal framework of pollution control for the Mediterranean, thus indicating the main programme strategy to be followed.

-- strengthening and, when necessary, development of the capabilities of the national institutions, in accordance with the circumstances and the country requesting it, so as to implement monitoring and research of pollution of the marine environment; and - assistance, as appropriate, to Contracting Parties for the implementation of the recommendations adopted with view to the assessment of their effectiveness; this assistance will allow the competent authorities to verify the recommendations adopted taking into account data of a satisfactory standard. - 2.7 The Ninth Ordinary Meeting of the Contracting Parties (Barcelona, 5-8 June 1995) approved the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP-Phase II).
-Chapter 3 of MAP-Phase II which deals with the assessment, prevention and elimination of marine pollution gives the framework for MED POL-Phase III. - 2.8 The main strategic change in the MED POL Programme is the shift of the activities from pollution assessment to pollution control, which brings the programme close to the objectives of the LBS Protocol and MAP-Phase II and makes it an effective tool for achieving sustainable development.
+2.8 The main strategic change in the MED POL Programme is therefore the shift of the emphasis from pollution assessment to pollution control, which brings the programme close to the objectives of the LBS Protocol and MAP-Phase II and makes it an effective tool for achieving sustainable development.
 The Programme also includes monitoring for compliance purposes, especially as far as the control measures adopted are concerned.